ReCheck-io/recheck-sdk/README.md

 # ReCheck SDK

-This repository contains a summary of the encryption protocol ReCheck developed and afterwars links to the tools implementing this tool with a bit of description.
-We believe this will help you to choose which one is going to be the most useful for you and continue to the tool's repository where more detail can be found.
+This repository contains a **summary of the encryption protocol** ReCheck developed and afterwars **links to the tools** implementing this protocol with a bit of description.
+We believe this will help you to choose which one is going to be the most useful for you and **continue to the tool's repository where more detail** can be found.

 ## Overview of our encryption protocol